O. Henry’s Full House

 Pontius Pilate (Richard Boone) is also bereft of angular satire, a soberminded and harried provincial officer.

 It’s the tribune’s first crucifixion, he is bidden to reflect upon this, and very wisely takes a drink first.
-Afterward, the soldiers are dicing (“a crap game between every bunk,” as Bob Hope would say) with a cup, the careless tribune (“I always win,” he says nonchalantly) accepts the homespun scarlet robe as a last wager.
+Afterward, the soldiers are dicing (“a hundred bunks separated by crap games,” as Bob Hope would say) with a cup, the careless tribune (“I always win,” he says nonchalantly) accepts the homespun scarlet robe as a last wager.

 The messiah’s coming is sung by Miriam (Betta St. John) upon a harp, to a Hebraic melody.
 The robe scalds the very flesh of the tribune, or anyway sears his conscience, and he is at length converted.